What is a hotel classification?

 Seven star hotel classification

-It’s actually an unofficial term coined by a journalist for the Burj Al Arab in Dubai to emphasise its sense of luxury.
-So, nowadays some luxury hotels will use seven star terminology for marketing purposes.
+There isn’t a universally recognized 7-star rating, despite popular belief.
+It’s an unofficial term coined by a journalist for the Burj Al Arab in Dubai to emphasize its luxury level.
+Some luxury hotels use seven-star terminology for marketing purposes, but officially, hotel rating systems max out at five stars.

 Read our full guide on star ratings to learn how they are determined and how you can improve yours.